MailTape/MailTape-v1/_posts/2018-09-16-Loraine-James.md

 _Sanjay_: **"**I came across Loraine's music when she was performing alongside a friend of mine, Mora, at [London's Splice festival](https://www.richmix.org.uk/events/music/splice-festival-2018-day-1) back in May this year.
 Loraine was providing the beats and Mora the visuals.
 I love the attention-to-detail on silence with this track, as well as the ethereal calm and soothing vocals.**"**

 ## Ouri – Superficial
 _Sanjay_: **"**Released on [Make It Rain Records](https://www.justmakeitrain.com/en/) (a sub-label of Montréal-based Bonsound), [Ouri](https://soundcloud.com/ourimusic)'s debut album is more atmospheric than her previous EP, 'Mazes'.
-This title track feels just right for a Sunday morning: lots of shifting surface textures, elliptical song structures and vocals all sitting comfortably deep in the mix.**"**
+This title track feels just right for this Sunday morning: lots of shifting surface textures, elliptical song structures and vocals all sitting comfortably deep in the mix.**"**

 ## Kilamanzego – stay floated in the tribe.
 _Sanjay_: **"**[Angelica Sanchez](http://www.angelicasanchez.com/)'s piano lays out a curious theme in this track.
 It’s a relaxed, spacious and abstract piece in which the rest of the trio—Tyshawn Sorey and Michael Formanek—play with silence, crafting a kind of meditation.
 Perfect for a Sunday morning.**"**